-#5 Updated by Dominique Lyszczarz about 1 year ago
+#5 Updated by Dominique Lyszczarz over 1 year ago

 Trying to reproduce this issue with decimal fields, in fact it's just related to my locale setting.
 On my system the locale is automatically set to French langage using the comma as decimal delimiter.
 But with this setting the text editor widget (used by default for all numerical fields) does not allow writing a decimal delimiter with the numeric keypad's dot key.
 As the field precision is reported to be zero, I was the feeling that it's not possible to enter any decimal number at all (usually most of software automatically translate the numeric keypad's dot delimiter to a locale comma if needed).
 Finally, using the regular comma key works fine and changing the locale setting unlock the dot key from the numeric keypad.